surfstudio/surf-flutter-app-template/docs/authorization.md

 ### 2. Prepare entities and converters.

 A converter - `Converter` is used for data mapping.
-We recommend making a separate file for each converter.

 Example:
 ```dart